 Why access to real-time information is key to abortion care after the ruling.

 The recent ruling has necessitated increased communication around benefits between employers and employees.
-When the memo was first leaked, HR and benefits leaders knew that they needed to address changes to coverage options, but the uncertainty made it difficult to implement specifics.
+When the memo was first leaked, HR and benefits advisors knew that they needed to address changes to coverage options, but the uncertainty made it difficult to implement specifics.
 Now that the ruling is set, updates to benefit design will require employer communication to be more descriptive and updated more frequently.
 With open enrollment still a few months away for most employers, they will need to have a strategy in place to communicate these off-cycle benefit updates.

 Employers who have care navigation in place should lean on their partners.
 First, care navigation solutions should be the source of truth on the latest laws and regulations, available to answer questions on the minds of HR and benefits leaders.
 Next, they can act as an effective delivery method to communicate general updates to offerings, whether it’s through their apps, by email to members, or through telephonic outreach.
 Finally, and most critically, care navigation solutions allow employees to connect with clinical health guides who can provide specific, one-to-one guidance when they need help with personal issues, answering their questions and getting them to the care they need.
 For instance, some employees may have questions on abortive care, while others may need information on contraceptives or IVF, all situations which health guides are prepared to discuss and quarterback for them.
 Care navigation allows employees to feel confident that they’re not only equipped with the necessary and relevant information, but have a personalized healthcare advocate managing their entire care journey.